zchsh/paper-mini-gen/NOTES.md

 ## Next steps

+- [x] Implement dark mode
+  - Why not, would be nice I think, I just found myself wanting it
+  - Nice to establish a pattern for these types of lil projects early
+  - 2025-06-12 at 10:29 - got this done in a very basic way

 ### Separate arrangement tool

 Not everyone knows how to work with SVGs.
 Bit of a pain.
 Consider arrangement of "results" on page...